Current Call for Art: Paper, Prints, Collage, and Books Exhibit 'Pulp Fiction'

 Questions?
 Contact [email protected] Or call 401-737-0010 during business hours Wed – Sat, 11am to 3pm or leave a message and will return your call when we are back in the office.
 Emails are checked more frequently.

-PLEASE REVIEW EXHIBIT GUIDELINES ON OUR CALL FOR ART PAGE
+PLEASE REVIEW the EXHIBIT GUIDELINES on the WCFA CALL FOR ART PAGE

 IMPORTANT DATES:

-PAYMENTS: can be made by check (payable to WCFA), credit card by phone or online via our website.
-All payments are non-refundable and due at the time of submission.
+PAYMENTS: can be made by check (payable to WCFA), credit card by phone or on our website.

 WCFA 2023 Exhibits Schedule